 Those were some of the few possible cases of what could have been happening when attending an online class.
 But since there is an option for off-camera, we’re not even sure if they’re at home trying to listen or get connected.
 Some stories on the internet sites students going viral because of going to work while listening to an online class, and some, getting their hair done.

 Teachers and instructors can be pretty much helpless when it comes to this issue because they can’t see what the students are up to, and at the same time, can’t blame them if their house is noisy or distracting.
 Unlike when classes were still face-to-face, teachers can easily get the attention of students and hold them responsible if not paying attention vs. on online class where they mostly can’t do anything about it.

 The effect of lack of engagement and activity based on some stories sometimes sound funny, but at the same time, sad.
 Because this is resulting to a long term lack of knowledge and proper learning.
-With the lack of preparedness, Philippine online schooling has become more difficult for the mass.
+With the lack of preparedness, Philippine online schooling compare to face to face learning has become more difficult for the mass.

 2. Presence & Connectivity

 Along with the factor mentioned above, student’s presence was also highly affected.
 Aside from the fact that enrollees decreased at this time, the mentioned lack of engagement often results in student’s absence during class.
 We can’t entirely blame them, yes, but this can greatly impact their performance, academically and in real life.